 Cost Plus pricing strategy is the most rudimentary of all the pricing strategies.
 It is probably the first one that we intuitively learn even before formally learning about pricing.
 And we do have numerous cost plus pricing strategy examples as well.

-Our minds are hardwired to think of how much money it took us to buy something, how much money we want to make from it and therefore how much should we sell it for?
+Our minds are hardwired to a few things.
+How much money it took us to buy something?
+How much money we want to make from it?
+Also, how much should we sell it for?
 Anything that fits this thought process in your head would actually serve as a good cost plus pricing strategy example.

 Also Read: How to Price Your Product – The Fundamentals

-Business is, after all, a venture that you and I would get in for the specific purpose of making a profit.
+Business is basically- a venture that you and I would get into for making profits.

-Interestingly, there are numerous pricing strategies that you will come around, or that you have already become acquainted with over your Bachelors and now your MBA course.
+Interestingly, there are numerous pricing strategies that you are already acquainted with.
+Where did you learn them ?
+Probably, in your Bachelors or your MBA course.

-If you remember correctly, we tackled the topic of price-quality based positioning sometime in July and went into some length on how price affects the perceived quality of a product and profitability.
+If you remember correctly, we tackled the topic of price-quality based positioning sometime back and went into some length on how price affects the perceived quality of a product and profitability.

-In this article, we will explore the most rudimentary of pricing strategies – the cost plus pricing approach.
+In this article, we will explore the most rudimentary of all pricing strategies – the cost plus pricing strategy.
 Further, I will take you through some cost plus pricing strategy examples.

 First, let us look at some of the examples of industries or products which have used cost plus pricing.

-So, even if you had spent some rupees in printing pamphlets to distribute it in your locality, even those marketing costs are included in this.
-(How you would attribute the price of marketing per sandwich is topic of another discussion).
+So, even if you had spent in printing pamphlets to distribute it in your locality, even those marketing costs are included.

-As the seller, you can decide to add a percentage on top of this ₹100, say 50% of the total costs.
+As the seller, you can decide to add a percentage on top of this ₹100 cost.
+Say, for example 50% of the total costs.
 The added potion of ₹50 will then be your profit.

-And hence you are said to have followed a cost plus pricing strategy while arriving at this list price of ₹150 for your sandwich.
+Hence, you followed a cost plus pricing strategy by arriving at a list price of ₹150 for the sandwich.

 Basic Intuition behind Cost Plus Pricing Strategy

 It is quite an interesting approach to make sure that you earn a pre-decided profit.
 In my article on Disadvantages of Cost Plus Pricing Strategy, however, we will see that it may not always be as straightforward.
 And that your calculation of the profits that you will get from this approach may not always be correct.

-Let say that you have been hired in the sales and marketing department in say, Reliance Industries Limited.
+Let say that Reliance Industries Limited(RIL) hires you in their sales and marketing department.

-In order to achieve its goals, Reliance Industries will need to set up a small power plant, which it will operate and maintain over the ten years period of the contract.
+In order to achieve its goals, Reliance Industries sets up a small power plant.
+It plans to operate and maintain it over the ten years period of the contract.

-Reliance Industries is contractually entitled to monthly reimbursements for what it incurs per each unit of electricity that it provides for consumption, plus a 20% profit on the cost of supplying the electricity.
+RIL is entitled to monthly reimbursements for cost incurred for each unit of electricity consumed.
+Along with that, it gets a 20% profit on the cost of supplying the electricity.

-Accordingly, Reliance Industries incurs labor costs of $20,000 per month for employee costs, an additional $20,000 per month for costs of diesel consumed in a single month, $15,000 from the depreciation of plant per month and $10,000 for the management’s fee.
+Accordingly, RIL incurs labor costs of $20,000 per month for employee costs.
+Add to it an additional $20,000 per month for costs of diesel consumed monthly.
+Also, account the $15,000 monthly depreciation of plant and $10,000 for the management’s fee.

-While all the figures used in the cost plus pricing strategy example quoted above are figurative, the idea is to explain you to the crux of this pricing strategy.
+All figures used in the above cost strategy example quoted are figurative.
+Here, the idea is to explain you to the crux of this pricing strategy.

-Ideally, as seen above, the cost-based pricing can be very easily applied to have a predetermined percentage as profits.
+Ideally, the cost-based pricing can be very easily applied for predetermined percentage as profits.

 Is Cost Plus a Good Way to Price?